 13 Therefore put on the full armor of God, so that when the day of evil comes, you may be able to stand your ground, and after you have done everything, to stand.

 I live in the rural southwest, in one of the most conservative areas in the country.
-As a believer and a leftist, it’s a tough pill to swallow when I see neighbors posting on Facebook about “them illegals” or I send texts for my candidate of choice and receive responses from conservative voters calling me a whore.
+As a believer and a liberal, it’s a tough pill to swallow when I see neighbors posting on Facebook about “illegals” or I send texts for my candidate of choice and receive responses from conservative voters calling me a whore.

 According to the Pew Research Center, 85% of conservative Americans identify as Christian.
 We all know, because we see it from our legislators and friends, that this crossover between Christian and conservative is common.
 It’s also fairly common to see Christian conservatives using Scripture as a gatekeeper or as a way to keep people out rather than inviting them in.
 It’s at work in our communities, our families, our personal lives.

 A while back I started a personal scripture writing project.
 I am copying out the New Testament, long-hand in notebooks, and annotating, researching, and applying it in writing.
 Why?

 - I have not read the Bible from cover to cover

 - I’m consistently baffled by conservative zeal for President 45 given his cruelty and crassness